 A Discipline Clearance, Dean Certification or Letter of Good Standing, pertaining to UCF disciplinary records, can be completed when a student submits the proper forms to the Assistant Dean of Students in the Office of Student Rights and Responsibilities.
 Receipt of these documents will allow the Office of Student Rights & Responsibilities to report UCF disciplinary record(s) to requesting entities such as institutions of higher education, professional schools or government agencies.
 A Discipline Clearance also occurs when a member of the Federal Government comes in with a request for information on a student.

 NOTE: In all cases, an authorization to release information is required and all forms must be submitted ten to fifteen (10‐15) business days prior to their deadline.
+Please be advised that the individual requesting this information cannot be the recipient.
 For questions on how to obtain a Discipline Clearance, please contact the Office of Student Rights & Responsibilities.